MinhQUN/Marcus_portfolio/README.md

 ## 📊 About Me

 Hello!
-I'm **Marcus Nguyen**, a passionate Digital Business student from the University of South Australia (UniSA) with a strong foundation in business analytics and data-driven decision making.
-I specialize in transforming complex business challenges into actionable insights through advanced analytical techniques and strategic thinking.
+I'm **Marcus Nguyen**, a passionate Digital Business student from the University of South Australia (UniSA).
+My academic journey across multiple countries has equipped me with a fresh, global perspective and a keen understanding of diverse cultures, including the nuances of Australian business environments.

-With expertise spanning from descriptive analytics to predictive modeling, I help organizations optimize operations, enhance customer experiences, and drive sustainable growth through data-informed strategies.
+Through hands-on experience and leadership roles as listed in my Resume (attached below), I have developed strong analytical, collaborative, adaptive skills and communication 'as a key'.
+I view challenges and setbacks as valuable opportunities for growth, and I am eager to apply my curiosity, resilience, and evolving expertise to real-world business problems-delivering meaningful impact and continuous improvement.

 ### 🎯 What I Do
 - **Business Intelligence**: Transform raw data into strategic business insights
-- **Process Optimization**: Identify bottlenecks and improve operational efficiency
 - **Data Visualization**: Create compelling dashboards and reports for stakeholders
 - **Predictive Analytics**: Forecast trends and support strategic planning
 - **Requirements Analysis**: Bridge the gap between business needs and technical solutions